 Endo doesn’t look the same for everyone.
 Symptoms can be loud, subtle, cyclical or constant, which is why so many people go years without answers.
 The most common signs include chronic pelvic pain, heavy or long periods, pain during or after sex, bloating, fatigue, digestive upset, pain when passing urine or stool and difficulty conceiving.
+Endo also often travels alongside adenomyosis, a related condition worth knowing about if your pain and bleeding feel bigger than a normal period.
+If you are not sure whether what you are feeling is normal, this is worth a read.

 If you regularly miss work, cancel plans or reshape your life around pain, that’s not “just periods.”
 That’s a cue to get support.
 Start by tracking your symptoms for at least two cycles.